cosmos/cosmos-sdk/store/storage/README.md

 The responsibility and functions of SS include the following:

-* Provided fast and efficient queries for versioned raw key/value pairs
+* Provide fast and efficient queries for versioned raw key/value pairs
 * Provide versioned CRUD operations
 * Provide versioned batching functionality
 * Provide versioned iteration (forward and reverse) functionality